We ensure the safe and efficient clean-up of the UK’s nuclear legacy.

 NDA Archives Limited

-NDA Archives Limited is responsible for the nuclear archive that is being built in Wick, Caithness.
-The archive will be operated by a commercial partner who will contribute records management and archiving expertise, together with suitably qualified staff.
-It is currently anticipated to be operational in 2016.
+NDA Archives Limited is responsible for the nuclear archive that has been built in Wick, Caithness.
+The archive is operated by a commercial partner with records management and archiving expertise.

 NDA Properties Limited